 It is possible for debts that should qualify for discharge to have their discharge denied based on certain factors pertaining to the debtor’s ability to provide the proper documentation for his or her debts.
 Debtors who are unable to provide required tax materials, who fail to complete a course on personal finances, who attempt to commit fraud, or who violate court orders will have their discharge denied outright.

 Creditors can object to the discharge of debts they are owed by the debtor.
 The court may ask that a hearing be held in order to make these decisions.
 Disputable debts include excessive credit card debt for luxury purchases within 90 days of the debtor filing for Chapter 7 bankruptcy.

 Cash advances of significant amounts may also be disputed if they were received within 70 days of filing.

 If the court disagrees with the creditor’s case, these charges will be discharged.

 Your Credit Record

-If you’re considering filing for Chapter 7 bankruptcy, you will want to seek the help of a bankruptcy lawyer.
-Contact Groce & DeArmon today to learn about whether Chapter 7 bankruptcy is the right option for you.
+If you’re considering filing for Chapter 7 bankruptcy, you will want to seek the legal aid of a bankruptcy lawyer.
+Contact the law firm of Groce & DeArmon, P.C. today to learn about whether Chapter 7 bankruptcy is the right option for you.
 It may not leave you with a completely clean slate, but it will certainly be cleaner than what you may already be dealing with.
 Reach us at 417-862-3706.